tammyk7/auction-mvc/java/hydra-training-modules/Module_3_Determinism_and_single_threaded_performance/Module 3.md

 ### How does SystemTime cause non-deterministic behavior?
 If the SystemTime is used when processing messages, the node may not end up in the same state as it would have been had it not been restarted.
 For example, consider a trading system that accepts orders only if the market is open.
 If a user submits an order while the market is open, the order will be accepted, and they will be notified that their order has been placed.
 If the system is restarted after the market closes, it will replay the log to get back into the correct state.
 However, if currentTimeMillis is used to determine the time, it will not accept the order, as it thinks it was submitted after market close.
 The system will then end up in a state where the order was rejected, even though it was originally accepted and the user was notified accordingly.

-### How does SystemTime cause divergence of state between cluster nodes?
-Different machines have different system times because each machine has its own internal clock that keeps time based on its own hardware specifications.
-These clocks can drift apart from each other over time due to factors such as temperature changes, aging of components, and differences in manufacturing tolerances.
-As a result, even if two machines were initially synchronized, their clocks will eventually become out of sync if they are not periodically adjusted.
-If a three-node cluster uses currentTimeMillis to determine time, there is no guarantee that all nodes will query for the time at the exact same millisecond, resulting in different states on different nodes.
+Also, different nodes might have a slightly different System `currentTime`, causing them to diverge and be in different state after processing the same command.

-## How does Aeron use timers in a deterministic way?
+### How does Aeron cluster use timers in a deterministic way?
 Aeron implements deterministic-safe timers.
 In order to do that, when a timer expires it will be appended to the log as a TimerEvent and replicated to follower nodes.
 Once replicated, all nodes receive the TimerEvent and execute the necessary command like any other command.
 Note: The timer will be triggered only in the leader node.
-For more info you can check the [Cluster timers page](https://aeroncookbook.com/aeron-cluster/cluster-timers/) in the Aeron documentation.
+For more info you can check the [Cluster timers page](https://aeroncookbook.com/aeron-cluster/cluster-timers/) in the Aeron documentation and the [Safely telling the time](https://docs.hydra.weareadaptive.com/LATEST/Development/Components/HowToSafelyTellTheTime.html#safely-telling-the-time) section of Hydra platform documentation.

-### Journalling and replayability
+## Journaling and replayability
   - **A journal**, or log, is a type of persistence solution where entries are appended and no longer modified afterward.
 The commands coming into the cluster are persisted in the journal of each individual state machine.
 Once the commands are executed they result in a certain end state of the replicated state machine.
   - If our code is deterministic, when we restart our state machine and replay the commands as they are stored in the journal then we would end up in the same exact end-state.
   - The ability to be able to replay the commands stored in the journal and end up in the desired state is called **replayability**.
 #### Why have replayability?
-- In the event a node fails, replaying of all the commands in the journal allows the node to get upto speed till the point where it dropped off.
+- In the event a node fails, replaying of all the commands in the journal allows the node to get till the point where it dropped off.
 - In the instance of an undesired end state, Replayability also allows for the user to be able to replay the commands in the journal one at a time in order to debug and locate exactly where and when the issue arose

 #### Does our architecture consider journals the source of truth?